ranvikhalar/sales-performance-analysis-sql/README.md

 **Ranveer Kaur**

 Aspiring Sales Data Analyst with a background in Statistics and hands-on experience in SQL, Excel, Power BI, and Python.
-Passionate about transforming raw data into meaningful insights through data analysis, visualization, and analytical thinking to support informed decision-making.
+Passionate about solving business problems through data analysis, interactive dashboards, and clear, data-driven insights.